 The Rutgers Print Collaborative is host to a research-driven print collaboration program with professional artists and students.
 Global in reach, it cultivates an experiential learning environment for publication, education, and the advancement of prints/multiples.
 Professional print collaborations are integral to the development of critical problem-solving abilities for students at all levels.
 The studio provides guest artists the environment and resources to research topics based on current social issues in the art world – and world at large – through the catalyst of student interaction and experimentation.
 The objective of the studio is to demystify elements of the creative process, providing a window into how professional artists conceptualize projects, conduct critical research, bringing those ideas to fruition.
 Recent artist collaborators include Enrique Chagoya, Mark Thomas Gibson, Dahlia Elsayed, Damien Davis, Nona Faustine Simmons, Nontsikelelo Mutiti, and Dread Scott.
 RPC houses an archive of prints from the Brodsky Center PAFA, formerly at Rutgers.
 Prints from these projects are on view and for sale below; all sales go to help support the Studio.

 Shipping and sales tax fees may apply.
-Ticket and art print purchases must be done in seperate orders.
 For more information, please contact firstname.lastname@example.org.

 To see process shots of artists in the studio and more samples of work, please visit the Collaborative’s Instagram Gallery.